Leaderboard

 5 points

-This emotional, insecure, distressed, lefty pathetic, sensitive, deluded, fragile snowflake type bollocks is getting on my tits, man up, get a grip of life, your f*cking it up for the rest of us5 points
+2. This emotional, insecure, distressed, lefty pathetic, sensitive, deluded, fragile snowflake type bollocks is getting on my tits, man up, get a grip of life, your f*cking it up for the rest of us

 4 points

-I thought marriage entitled the foreign national to citizenship but if you need a visa I hope for both your sakes I come through quickly and you can be reunited.2 points
+6. I thought marriage entitled the foreign national to citizenship but if you need a visa I hope for both your sakes I come through quickly and you can be reunited.

 2 points

-I remember in the mid nineties reading a magazine article (in Canada) that said that political correctness would destroy the nation.
+9. I remember in the mid nineties reading a magazine article (in Canada) that said that political correctness would destroy the nation.
 I remember thinking, that's a bit extreme.
 Now I think we were both wrong.
-It's destroying western civilization.2 points
+It's destroying western civilization.

-Thank you Lizzie.
+10. Thank you Lizzie.
 Did you see the post above with Nonna's view from her gates?
 That's both sides done now, so be looking for something else.
-Unless of course, I nip up and give Affergorrit's beach hut a coat of Acrylic.1 point
+Unless of course, I nip up and give Affergorrit's beach hut a coat of Acrylic.

 1 point